Gromov-Hausdorff limits of flat Riemannian surfaces: Background

-The \emph{Gromov-Hausdorff distance} between two metric spaces $(X,d)$ and $(Y,d')$ is the infimum of Hausdorff distances between $X$ and $Y$ with respect to all possible isometric embeddings of $X$ and $Y$ into some metric space.
+denotes the $\eps$-neighbourhood of a set $A$.
+The \emph{Gromov-Hausdorff distance} between two metric spaces $(X,d)$ and $(Y,d')$ is the infimum of Hausdorff distances between $X$ and $Y$ over all metric spaces $Z$ and all possible isometric embeddings of $X \hookrightarrow Z$, $Y \hookrightarrow Z$.
 Note that finite metric spaces are dense in the space of (isometry classes of) compact metric spaces with the Gromov-Hausdorff metric.

-Let $\Xx \to \D^\circ$ be a family of projective complex manifolds over a punctured disc.
-Let $\Omega$ be a holomorphic volume form on $X$, then according to \citep{kontsevich2006affine}, as $s \to 0$,

-where $m \leq n = \dim X$.
-Kontsevich and Soibelman \citep{kontsevich2006affine} distinguish a class of such degenerations: if $m=n$ then the family in question is called \emph{maximally degenerate}.

-Assume $\omega_s$ is the Ricci-flat metric on $X_s$ in the cohomology class of $\Omega_s \wedge \bar\Omega_s$.
-Then it is conjectured in \citep{kontsevich2006affine} that the limit of metric spaces $(X_s,d_s)$, where $d_s$ is the inner metric associated to $\omega_s$, normalised so that $\diam(X_s)=1$, exists, and is isometric to a Riemannian manifold $B$ with the metric satisfying the real Monge-Ampere equation, and having affine structure outside a codimension 2 set.